Université de l'Ontario français

-The Université de l’Ontario français (abbreviated as UOF; lit.
-'University of French Ontario') (Note: The institution's name is sometimes translated as the University of French Ontario by English-language publications.
-However, Université de l’Ontario français is the formal name of the university, and is used in both English and French provincial legislation.) is a French-language public university in Toronto, Ontario, Canada.
-The university campus is situated in the East Bayfront neighbourhood of downtown Toronto, near the Toronto waterfront.
+The Université de l'Ontario français (UOF; lit.
+'University of French Ontario') is a French-language public university in Toronto, Ontario, Canada.

 The university is the first stand-alone francophone university opened in the province, having been incorporated by the Legislative Assembly of Ontario in April 2018.
 (Note: French is also used as an official instructional language at several other Ontario-based universities, although most of these universities operate as bilingual English and French institutions, where both languages are used for university operations.
 In addition to these institutions, there exists several affiliated institutions in Ontario that operate as either French language- or bilingual institutions.
-Several other Francophone universities have been chartered in Ontario since the Université de l’Ontario français was incorporated.)
+Several other Francophone universities have been chartered in Ontario since the Université de l'Ontario français was incorporated.)
 The institution offered its first academic certificate program in September 2019, and accepted its first cohort of full-time undergraduate students in 2021.